Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Emperian

 The dominant human culture of the Lowlands, coming from a society that embraces scholarship, technology, magic, and the military in equal measure.

+The Emperians are a cultured and exemplary urban society known for their advancements in magic, technology, and military strategy.
+While they lean towards the mystical, they are equally open to integrating both scientific and combat techniques into their society.
+They thrive in highly developed city areas, often associated with elegance and refined lifestyles.
+Socially adept and politically influential, they are known for their erudition, persuasion, and craftsmanship, making them prominent figures in the upper echelons of urban society.

 Skills: Erudition, Persuasion, Spellcrafting, Technology, Negotiation, Communication, Craftsmanship, Investigation.
 Strong attributes: ?.